Images for your book

-The resolution of photographic images for print (book covers and pages) should be at least 300 ppi.
+The resolution of photographic images and illustrations for print (book covers and pages) should be at least 300 ppi.
 Therefore, a photographic image to be used on a 6 in. wide book cover should be at least 1800 pixels wide (6 in.
 X 300 ppi).

 The resolution of line art* images for print (book covers and pages) should be at least 600 ppi.
 Therefore, a line art image to be used on a 6 in. wide book cover should be at least 3600 pixels wide (6 in.
 X 600 ppi).

 *(Line art is any image other than a photograph